Postdoctoral Fellowship and Psychology Externs

 Open to all Ph.D. or Psy.D. candidates in graduate programs in the New York Metro area; expectation of 16-20 hours per week.

 We participate in the NYNJADOT externship recruiting process.
 Kindly refer to the NYNJADOT website for more information regarding the externship.
 Information about our site will become active in accordance with the guidelines set forth by the Psychology Directors of New York State.
-Please refer to the guidelines on the NYNJADOT website for the most current information regarding the application period in January, 2022, interview period.
-NYU uses the uniform notification date as noted on the NYNJADOT website.
+Please refer to the guidelines on the NYNJADOT website for the most current information regarding the application process for the 2024-2025 academic year.
+We use the uniform notification date as noted on the NYNJADOT website.

 Questions?
-Contact Dr. Wern How Yam at email@example.com.
+Contact Dr. Wern How Yam, Assistant Director, Psychology Training and Professional Development, at email@example.com.